smartnic/sigcomm21_artifact/README.md

 cd ../3_object_file
 sh k2.sh xdp1_kern.o xdp1
 ```
-The second command feeds the program `xdp1` in the object file `xdp1_kern.o` to K2, and K2 will produce an output object file in `xdp1_kern.o.out`
+The second command feeds the program `xdp1` in the object file `xdp1_kern.o` to K2, and K2 will produce an output object file `xdp1_kern.o.out`.

 #### Result for reference
 You will see K2 reduces 61 instructions to 59.